appsignal/appsignal-docs/source/appsignal/terminology.html.md

 application is running are detected using AppSignal [libraries](#libraries).
 Once a problematic event is detected an alert is sent out to alert users of a problem.

+## Allocations

+The number of times you are distributing memory in your application.

 ## API